 The most popular methodology implementing the economic efficiency principle is cost-benefit analysis (CBA) based on the comparison of the costs and benefits of a project (INEA, 2009).
 The CBA is an ex-ante evaluation method used to investigate if a project meets the criterion of acceptability (feasibility) based on its profitability.
-Initially developed mainly for projects, CBA methods have been used also for policy evaluation, including rather wide issues (e.g. policies related to global change).
+Initially developed mainly for projects, CBA methods have been used also for policy evaluation, including rather wide issues (e.g. policies related to global climate change).
 The CBA can be done considering three points of view:

-- 1. financial analysis based on the private (project proposer) point of view; - 2. economic analysis based on the point of view the community/society as a whole; - 3. social analysis based on the point of view individual stakeholders and stakeholders' groups.
+- 1. financial analysis based on the private (project proposer) point of view; - 2. economic analysis based on the point of view the community/society as a whole; - 3. social analysis based on the point of view of individual stakeholders and stakeholders' groups.

 The main difference between financial and economic analysis regards the attribution of the net benefits of the project.
 The financial analysis only takes into account the monetary income earned by the investor, while, the economic analysis takes into account all the benefits that the whole society obtains, both the investor and individuals in general which, in a direct or an indirect way, are affected by the project (Nuñez-Sánchez, 2005).
-The social analysis somehow connects the CBA with social and equity concerns, hence with Tasks 2.3.
+The social analysis somehow connects the CBA with social and equity concerns; see Section 5.

-An alternative way to present the three points of view of the CBA can be made considering the historical evolution of the CBA in the evaluation of projects.
-This evolution had to consider the changing in function of the objectives of the development policies.
+Different ways the CBA is implemented can be illustrated considering the historical evolution of the CBA in the evaluation of projects.
+This evolution had to consider the changing in the objectives of the development policies.
 There are three stages:

 - 1. Traditional approach: a clear economic approach that aims to increase the level of welfare in monetary terms.
 This approach was applied until the late 1960s. - 2.
 Socio-economic approach: arises when the concept of social equity is incorporated.
 The aim is to achieve equitable income distribution. - 3.
-CBA with environmental externalities valuation is the third approach and results from the incorporation of environmental criteria are included in the decision-making process.
+CBA with environmental externalities valuation is the third approach and results from the incorporation of environmental criteria that are relevant in the decision-making process.

-In its widest application as a unique comprehensive synthesising criterion the CBA can put together any effect that can be translated into monetary values, including environmental (see Task 2.1) and equity (e.g. through weights for different social groups) concerns.
+In its widest application as an unique comprehensive synthesising criterion, the CBA can put together any effect that can be translated into monetary values, including environmental and equity (e.g. through weights for different social groups) concerns.